MohAlabdullatif/202346910-MohammedAlabdullatif-assignment3/README.md

 - publishing the site online and adding a live link
 - adding project details pages in the future

-## Optional Deployment Link

-If deployed later, the live project link can be added here.

 ## Author

 Mohammed Alabdullatif